-The 2019 Quadrantid meteor shower will peak on Thursday (Jan.
-3), and the moon will be favorable to see the faint display of "shooting stars."
+The 2020 Quadrantid meteor shower will peak overnight on Jan.
+3-4, and the moon will be favorable to see the faint display of "shooting stars."
 Here's our guide.

-Inspire others to look up this holiday season by giving the gift of a telescope or astronomy binoculars!
-We've rounded up some of the best deals on Celestron products for sale on Amazon right now.
+Inspire others to look up by giving the gift of a telescope or astronomy binoculars!
+We've rounded up some of the best deals.

 NASA's record-breaking Parker Solar Probe has given us a new perspective on the famous Geminid meteor shower, which peaks this weekend.

 Here are the 10 most noteworthy sky events — including meteor showers and eclipses — that will take place in 2020.

 The story behind an oddball sky glow endearingly named "Steve" is revealed in a new documentary.
 Here's why the light show captivated aurora chasers.

 Earmark the next few evenings!
 Solar-system siblings Venus and Saturn will appear near each other in the night sky this week.